 The Classic Inca trail to Machu Picchu is the most popular trek in South America: It combines a gratifying physical challenge with the opportunity to visit magnificent Inca remains only reachable by foot in the midst of unparallel natural beauty.
 High passes with breathtaking vistas of surrounding snow peaks and mountains filled with lush tropical vegetation joined by a well-preserved cobblestone trail that is a unique expression of Inca engineering.
 Over 30 years’ experience in operating Inca trails have polished this itinerary to become what we consider the best way to experience the Inca Trail.

-At 7:30 a.m. in the morning, we will pick you by private vehicle from your hotel for a comprehensive Sacred Valley tour the day before you enter the Inca Trail.
-This is the natural and most efficient way to get close to the trail head while getting acclimatized and familiar with Inca trails.
+At 7:30 a.m. in the morning, we will pick you by private vehicle from your hotel in Cusco for a comprehensive Sacred Valley tour that will end at our exclusive Inca Trail Base Camp.
+This is the natural and most efficient way to get close to the trail head while getting acclimatized, minimizing road travel and becoming familiar with Inca trails.
 We will drive over the “Ccorao” pass above Cusco to descend on a winding road to the Sacred Valley of the Incas.
-Here we will hike on Inca trails trough the magnificent Inca citadel of PISAC considered as one of the outstanding Inca remains because of the quality of the stonework and breath-taking location on a mountain saddle overlooking the Sacred Valley.
-After a 1 1/2hour visit and hike, we will drive down the mountain for a short visit to the colonial town of the same name with a quick stop at their famous Indian handicraft market.
-Afterwards we will drive following the Urubamba River downstream to Urubamba city; here we will visit the local food market and have lunch at a local restaurant nearby.
-Afterwards we will visit Ollantaytambo, considered the most authentic living Inca town.
-This town has been continuously inhabited since Inca times until the present, conserving its original urban layout and stone walled homes.
+Here we will hike on Inca trails leading to the magnificent Inca citadel of PISAC: Considered as one of the outstanding Inca remains because of the quality of the stonework and breath-taking location on a mountain saddle overlooking the Sacred Valley.
+After a 1 ½ hour hike and visit, we will drive down the mountain for a short visit to the colonial town of the same name and their famous Indian handicraft market.
+Afterwards we will drive following the Urubamba River downstream to the city of Urubamba; here we will visit the local food market and have a private lunch at the local Hacienda “Marcabamba”.
+Afterwards, we will visit Ollantaytambo, considered the most authentic living Inca town.
+This town has been continuously inhabited since Inca times until present, conserving its original urban layout and many stone walled homes.
 A guided walking tour through the extensive ruins and cobblestone paved narrow streets will make you feel like you are travelling back in time.
-From here, we will travel for 40 minutes on a mostly unpaved road to our beautifully situated permanent campsite “Camp Km.
-82” set on the banks of the Urubamba River, very close to the entrance to the trail at Km.
-82. Located at 2700 meters above sea level (8,900 feet), it offers indoor plumbing, hot showers and a firewood sauna.
+From here, we will travel for 40 minutes on a rural road to our beautifully situated permanent Inca Trail Base camp at Km.
+82, set on the banks of the Urubamba River, very close to the entrance to the trail.
+Located at 2700 meters above sea level (8,900 feet), it offers indoor plumbing, hot showers and a firewood sauna.
 From the camp, we also enjoy panoramic views of the snow-capped Mt.
-Veronica (20,275′).
-This private campsite is the resting point before all our Inca Trail treks and is a wonderful place to relax and prepare for the challenge ahead.
+Veronica (20,275').
+This exclusive private campsite is the resting point before all our Inca Trail treks and is a wonderful place to relax and prepare for the challenge ahead.
+L, D.

-After a nutritious breakfast, you will be introduced to our crew and Porters, many of them will be wearing their traditional clothingbefore they change into their trekking outfit.
-A short walk over to the Inca trail control station, to quickly go through the Inca Trail entrance control procedure and begin our trek following the left bank of the Urubamba River.
+After you are introduced to our crew and Porters, we will walk over to the Inca trail control station, here we quickly go through the entrance control procedure and begin our trek following the left bank of the Urubamba River.
 After a couple of hours of gentle hiking, we reach a viewpoint to enjoy the extensive Inca ruins of Llactapata.
-Your Guide will share an explanation about this interesting site and we continue hiking, this time away from the Urubamba River ascending and following the Cusichaca River towards the village of Huayllabamba, we have a picnic lunch nearby and continue ascending to our 2nd campsite right below the remains of the Inca settlement of Paucarcancha: a small pristine set of remains nicely restored you can visit and soak in the magic surrounding it.
+We continue hiking, this time away from the Urubamba River ascending and following the Cusichaca River towards the village of Huayllabamba, we have a picnic lunch nearby and continue ascending to our private campsite (toilets and hot showers) right below the splendid Paucarcancha Inca remains.
+This place has been beautifully restored, and we can freely visit it from our campsite.
 You will find your tents set up and ready for you.
 Time to rest before we are served a complete dinner and retire for the night.
+B, L, D.

 Total distance: 12 km (7,47 miles)